-Pinocchio – Pinocchio not only has a ride (Pinocchio’s Daring Journey) in Fantasyland, there is also a restaurant with Pinocchio-theming and artwork as well (Village Haus Restaurant).
+Pinocchio – Pinocchio has a ride (Pinocchio’s Daring Journey) in Fantasyland and characters appear in the new Magic Happens Parade.
 You can also find Figaro the cat on a perch in the Fantasy Faire area as well.

-The Adventures Of Ichabod And Mr. Toad – I’ll admit that I’ve been on Mr. Toad’s Wild Ride dozens of times but had never once read the book Wind in the Willows or had seen the animated feature.
-After watching it last year, I have a better understanding of what this ride is all about and now I know why Mr. Toad is going crazy!
+The Adventures Of Ichabod And Mr. Toad – I’ll admit that I’d been on Mr. Toad’s Wild Ride dozens of times but had never once read the book Wind in the Willows or had seen the animated feature.
+After watching it last year, I have a better understanding of what this ride is all about.
+Now I know why Mr. Toad is going crazy!

-Star Wars – It’s the Season of the Force, you know and Star Wars is all the rage throughout Tomorrowland.
-If your kids aren’t old enough to watch the action-packed space adventure movies, at least acquaint them with the general characters so they aren’t shaking in their shoes when they meet the very intimidating Darth Vader in the Star Wars Launch Bay!
+This franchise is also still all the rage throughout Tomorrowland.
+If your kids aren’t old enough to watch the action-packed space adventure movies, at least acquaint them with the general characters.
+They might still be shaking in their shoes when they meet the very intimidating Darth Vader in the Star Wars Launch Bay!

 Who Framed Roger Rabbit – All of Toontown is based on this movie!
 Eye-popping sights and colors accompanied by a dizzying ride, Roger Rabbit’s Car-toon Spin is fun regardless of if you’ve seen the movie or not.
 But elements and characters will make more sense if you have.
 Watch out for the “dip”!
 This one is PG-rated and more for older kids.

 Chip ‘n Dale: Rescue Rangers – Not based on a movie but a TV show, Gadget’s Go-Coaster is a great first coaster for little ones (it’s only a minute long).
+The show is finding a new audience now that it is featured on Disney+!
 No need to have seen the show but fun to point out the “gadgets” and unique found items that compose this ride.